 The Beetroot Potato Horseradish Gratin was surprisingly quite nice, I say this as I still consider myself a convert to the beetroot club, I never liked it when I was a child.
 The gratin was sweet and earthy, a little punch in the mouth from the horseradish - so make sure its good horseradish and the colour is something you just have to accept and you will, if you like beetroot.

 Okay its been a long long time since I joined in with Food 'N' Flix, so this month I am joining in as our host Kahakai Kitchen has chosen Beetlejuice.
 One of my favourite movies.
-I loved Lydias played by the fantastic Winona Ryders line 'because I too am strange and unusual'.
-I watch Beetlejuice every year.
+As a youngster I loved Lydias character played by the fantastic Winona Ryders and relished in her saying 'because I too am strange and unusual'.
+I watch Beetlejuice every year and not necessarily around Halloween.
 There is not much in the way of food or even beetroot juice, but I took inspiration from the Beet colour that runs throughout the movie: from the welcoming door of the couples home Adam and Barbara played by Gina Davis and Alec Baldwin.
 The barn where the couple crash under, to the designer Ortho outfits, from his ties to his socks even his house gown was Beet coloured.
 The beet colour is splashed loud in our face when we are shown Lydia's wedding dress and even Betlguise (pronounced Beetlejuice) own groom suited outfit is Beet and white, which brings me to my Beetroot Gratin as it perfectly matches with Betleguise outfit!.
 By the way did you know Betleguise is actually a red star, it the ninth brightest star in the night sky and second brightest in the constellation of Orion.

 Winter Beetroot Horseradish Gratin